All Products

 Note

-For security reasons, the driver compatible with Oracle syntax-compatible 1.0 has been removed.
-For assistance, please contact us.
+For security reasons, the driver compatible with the Oracle syntax-compatible 1.0 version has been removed.
+If you need assistance, please contact us.

 Maven configuration

 The PolarDB JDBC driver is not yet available in public Maven repositories.
-You can configure it by uploading the JAR package to your local repository.
+You must configure it by manually uploading the JAR package.

 Function Introduction